 She championed thoughtful use of technology in the Goleta School District to improve instruction, learning, and administration.
 She also upgraded the software and hardware systems in a large regional nonprofit that served Santa Barbara County’s nonprofit sector.

 Susan has served on the board of directors and volunteered with numerous community organizations throughout our community that address unmet needs ranging from legal assistance for low-income people to improved health care.
 Currently, she is a board member of the Goleta Valley Cottage Hospital Foundation and serves on the Audit and Finance Committees.
 She has also served as an attorney coach for the award-winning Dos Pueblos High School Mock Trial team.

 As Founding Director of the nonprofit initiative Santa Barbara Village, Susan created partnerships with local agencies and businesses to support seniors in staying independent in their homes as long as possible.
 She brought together dozens of agencies and businesses that serve seniors and seniors themselves to form work groups to better understand and meet needs.

-Living in a high-risk wildfire area and having evacuated multiple times, Susan is deeply grateful to our firefighters who fight wildfires month after month.
+Susan is active with the Community Wildfire Prevention Plan development team in her area.
 She believes we must create proactive solutions to reduce wildfires through proven strategies like structure hardening and strategic fuel breaks that save lives, preserve our watersheds, and restore native vegetation.